 - Then spoon ½ cup vanilla cake batter right on top of the chocolate batter.
 The weight of the vanilla batter will force the chocolate batter underneath to spread out and so on.

 - Repeat until you have used up all the cake batter!

-Eggs are conventionally used in cakes to add richness, bind ingredients and to make the cake rise.
+This vegan bundt cake is based on a vegan vanilla cake recipe.
+In vegan cakes, eggs are conventionally used in cakes to add richness, bind ingredients and to make the cake rise.

 Vegan cakes can still be fluffy and delicious with certain ingredients!
 To make up for the fat missing from eggs, I added a little extra oil so the cake is still rich.

 To bind the ingredients in eggless cakes, sometimes flax or chia 'eggs' are used.
 This is where you combine ground flax of chia seeds with water and add it to the batter.
 However, I've tested this recipe with and without egg substitutes and it doesn't make a difference.

 To make the vegan cake rise, I used a little extra baking powder and soda.
 Also, the apple cider vinegar reacts with the plant-based milk to make buttermilk which creates a tender crumb and helps the cake to rise further.

 I served this cake to non-vegans at parties and everyone loved it!
 You need to try it!

 Decorating the vegan marble cake with Easter eggs (like below) will make it a perfect centrepiece for Easter celebrations!
 Or add sparklers and it makes a stunning vegan birthday cake!